Californians to vote on 7 ballot measures this November

 Two ballot initiatives would amend California's constitution to make it legal to bet on sports in California.
 But they would do it in different ways.
 Both would only allow federally recognized Native American tribes to run sports wagering operations.
 The key question is how people would be allowed to place bets.

-One initiative would let people bet on sports at privately operated horse racing tracks on Native American land in four counties.
+One initiative, proposition 26, would let people bet on sports at privately operated horse racing tracks on Native American land in four counties.
 A portion of a 10% tax would help pay for enforcement of gambling laws and programs to help people who are addicted.
 This measure is supported by some Native American tribes.

 If both initiatives pass, the one that gets the most votes will become law.